risingwavelabs/risingwave/.github/pull_request_template.md

 ## Checklist

-- [ ] I have written necessary rustdocs and comments
+- [ ] I have written necessary rustdoc comments
 - [ ] I have added necessary unit tests and integration tests
 - [ ] All checks passed in `./risedev check` (or alias, `./risedev c`)